-Insurance claims forms for a variety of providers, including Group Plan Insurances, PPOs, Worker's Compensation and Federal and State Disability.
+This module is designed to familiarize students with the insurance claims forms for a variety of providers, including Group Plan Insurances, PPOs, Worker's Compensation and Federal and State Disability.
 HIPAA training and the basics of health insurance are covered in this module.
 Students will experience hands-on training in handling claim forms such as the CMS-1500 and will learn to use one of the most popular billing software programs.
 Students will be introduced to the basic anatomy of the human body, prefixes, suffixes, abbreviations, and the organization of the body.
 Students will also learn to bill and code for procedures and diagnoses relating to surgery and anesthesia.
 There are no prerequisites.